IBM-Blockchain-Identity/verify-creds-samples/ibm-hr/README.md

 app without losing them.

 1. From the admin page, click the `Create Schema` to open the schema creation modal.
-2. (Optional) fill out the name and version of the schema.
+2. (Optional) Fill out the name and version of the schema.
 The default values should be fine unless you're experimenting.
 3. Click the `Submit` button.
 The new schema should appear in the schema list momentarily.
   ![publish_schema.png](docs/publish_schema.png)
 4. Click the `Publish Cred Def` button on the entry in the Schemas table.
 The new credential definition should appear in